 According to innovation expert Eric von Hippel, users are often the first source of new products — and that has important implications for businesses.

-In an interview, Eric von Hippel, T. Wilson Professor in Management at the MIT Sloan School argues that ideas for new or improved products come first from users who develop improvised versions to serve their own needs.
+Surprisingly often, von Hippel argues, ideas for new or improved products come first from users who develop improvised versions to serve their own needs.
 Manufacturers then may discover, polish and capitalize on user innovations — particularly if those innovations begin to catch on with a group of users.